 This post contains affiliate links.
 If you buy through these links, I may earn a small commission.

+This recipe is sure to satisfy your sweet tooth and warm you up in the colder months!
 The Fall season means cooler temperatures, less farm work and more time in the kitchen.
-If you like pumpkin and cinnamon, you are gonna love this.
-Fireball Pumpkin Pie!
+If you like pumpkin and cinnamon, you are gonna love this Fireball Pumpkin Pie!